Plymstock School Humanities Department

 Humanities consists of three separate subject – Geography, History and Religious Studies.
 We are an enthusiastic and hardworking team – and expect the same from our students!
 We combine our knowledge and love of our subjects to empower students to understand, respond to and shape the world they are growing up in and will one day inherit.

-At KS3 History is a skills driven subject working both thematically and chronologically through British, European and World History.
-Students will be introduced to the key skills to be developed in the first half-term of Year 7 and then have these developed as progress is made through studies of: Medieval Realms, Religion and Power, Industry and Imperialism, The Twentieth Century and Aspects of the Modern World – bringing their historical knowledge as close to the present day as is possible.
-Historical skills as well as Literacy, ICT, Assessment for Learning, and Citizenship will also all be addressed in this subject and encouraged as transferable skills to other subjects, the working world and everyday life.
+Students will be introduced to the key GCSE skills in the first half-term of Year 7 and then develop and progress these skills further through studies of: Medieval Realms (1066-1485), Religion and Power (1485-1750), Industry and Imperialism (1750-1900), The Twentieth Century and Aspects of the Modern World (1900-) – bringing their historical knowledge as close to the present day as is possible through a coherent, chronological narrative.
+In doing so History will help to: